GUIDE Japanese Superfoods Give yourself a nutritional boost with these five Japanese superfoods

 While all citrus fruits are a rich source of vitamin C, yuzu earned its superfood status with levels three times higher than lemons.
 Yuzu also has exceptionally high levels of antioxidants, and a fragrance said to be powerfully mood-boosting and anti-fatigue.

 This cross between grapefruit, lime, and mandarin is as popular for its health-giving benefits as it is for its citrusy and aromatic flavor.
-Another factor that makes yuzu so highly prized is the time it takes to grow, with trees taking ten years to reach maturity before they start producing this fragrant fruit.
+Another factor that makes yuzu so highly prized is the time it takes to grow, with trees taking many years to reach maturity before they start producing this fragrant fruit.

 Umeboshi–pickled and powerful